-5.2 Confidentiality
+6.2 Confidentiality

-Each school will do their best to protect employee's identity when concerns are raised, and an employee does not want their name to be disclosed.
-It must, however, be appreciated that the investigation process may reveal the source of the information and a statement may be required as part of the evidence.
+The Trust will do their best to protect employee's identity when concerns are raised and an employee does not want their name to be disclosed.
+It must, however, be appreciated that the investigation process may reveal the source of the information and a statement by may be required as part of the evidence.

-5.3 Anonymous Allegations
+6.3 Anonymous Allegations

-Each school will encourage employees to put their name to an allegation.
-Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of the Headteacher, in conjunction with the LGB of the individual school.
+The Trust encourages employees to put their name to an allegation.
+Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of the Headteacher, in conjunction with the Governing Body/Trust Board of the Trust.
 In exercising this discretion, the factors to be taken into account would include:

-- the seriousness of the issues raised,
+- the seriousness of the issues raised;

-- the validity of the concern,
+- the validity of the concern;

 - the likelihood of confirming the allegation from other sources.

-Allegations which do not appear to be motivated by personal animosity and which, if true, would have serious implications for the school, are more likely to be considered, even though made anonymously.
+Allegations which do not appear to be motivated by personal animosity and which if true, would have serious implications for the Trust, are more likely to be considered, even though made anonymously.

 It must be appreciated, however, that the investigation process may reveal the source of the information and a statement may be required as part of the evidence.

-5.4 Untrue Allegations
+6.4 Untrue Allegations

 If allegations are made in good faith, but it is not confirmed by the investigation, no action will be taken against an employee.
 In such circumstances employees will be supported.
 If, however, an employee makes a malicious or vexatious allegation, disciplinary action may be taken.
-The matter would be referred to an appropriate committee before any action is taken.
+The matter would be referred to an appropriate Governor/Committee before any action is taken.

-5.5 Support to Employees
+6.5 Support to Employees

-Throughout and after this difficult process, employees will be given full support from senior management, concerns will be taken seriously, and the school will do all it can to help employees.
+Throughout and after this difficult process employees will be given full support from senior management, concerns will be taken seriously and the Trust will do all it can to help employees.
 If possible, redeployment opportunities will be considered.
-Employees may also wish to seek confidential support from their trade union / professional association.
+Employees may also wish to seek confidential support from their Trade Union/ Professional Association.

-6. How to raise a concern
+7. How to raise a concern